acrfactory/Software-Team-Entrance-Task/README.md

 - Must be running on an Ubuntu 22.04 environment (can be a VM or WSL)
 - The ros2 node can be created in Python or C++.
 - Node must be added to the main launch file of the navigation subsystem (does need to be run for this task).
-- Must use Git in order to fork repo (must be a private fork as your solution should not be public) and create a separate branch to work on, once you are done, you must create a pull request to the main branch on the forked repo.
+- Must use Git to fork repo (must be a private fork as your solution should not be public) and create a separate branch to work on, once you are done, you must create a pull request to the main branch on the forked repo.

 ## Task Breakdown

 ### 1. Creating a ros package

-The first step you must take is to create a new ros package within the `ros_ws/src/navigation` directory where all packages related to navigation are housed.
-This package should be named `gps_distance`.
+Firstly create a new ros package within the `ros_ws/src/Navigation` directory, this package should be named `gps_distance`.

 ### 2. Subscribing to current GPS location